Reduction systems and degree bounds for integration: Introduction

 In this paper, we propose improvements to make the heuristic Risch--Norman algorithm more powerful by addressing the problem of finding the numerator of the rational part of the integral.
 To this end, we develop Norman's completion-based approach \cite{NormanCriticalPair} further.
 In fact, this completion process can be understood by Gaussian elimination on infinite matrices.
 For an outline of the Risch--Norman algorithm and a more detailed explanation and motivation of our aim to solve Problem~\ref{prob:MainProblem}, see Section~\ref{sec:RischNorman}.
 Relation to other work is discussed also in Section~\ref{sec:discussion}.

 The rest of this paper is organized as follows.
 We recall some notions in differential algebra and symbolic integration for later use and give a brief self-contained introduction to the Risch--Norman algorithm and related reduction systems in Section~\ref{sec:pre}.
-A new formalization of such complete reduction systems and a refinement of Norman's completion process are presented in Section~\ref{sec:RedSys}, and also we give a proof of correctness of the algorithm, which was not mentioned in~\cite{NormanCriticalPair}.
-In the appendix, we work out in detail one example posed as open problem by Norman and show that our refined algorithm terminates in this case.
-Since the algorithm does not always terminate, we present three examples of infinite complete reduction systems in Section~\ref{sec:InfiniteSystems} for Airy functions and complete elliptic integrals.
+A new formalization of such complete reduction systems and a refinement of Norman's completion process are presented in Section~\ref{sec:RedSys}, and also we give a proof of correctness of our refined procedure, while Norman did not indicate a correctness proof of his process in~\cite{NormanCriticalPair}.
+In addition, we work out in detail one example posed as open problem by Norman and show that our refined procedure terminates in this case.
+Since the completion process does not always terminate, we present three examples of infinite complete reduction systems in Section~\ref{sec:InfiniteSystems} for Airy functions and complete elliptic integrals.
 Instead of applying reduction directly to given integrands to obtain the rational part of the integral, we show that complete reduction systems can also be used to find rigorous degree bounds of the numerator.
 In Section~\ref{sec:degbound}, we discuss general properties of such rigorous weighted degree bounds and how they are obtained by general formulae under certain conditions, which we illustrate by examples.
 Finally, we discuss additional aspects, possible improvements for implementations, and outlook of future study in Section~\ref{sec:discussion}.